szepeviktor/github-link/README.md

 ### Related Information

-These plugin header enable automatic updates to your GitHub or Bitbucket hosted WordPress plugins and themes using the [GitHub Updater plugin](https://github.com/afragen/github-updater).
+These plugin headers enable automatic updates to your GitHub or Bitbucket hosted WordPress plugins and themes using the [GitHub Updater plugin](https://github.com/afragen/github-updater).
 GitHub Updater is not found on WordPress.org.